 It is expected to generate approximately two billion kilowatt-hours of renewable electricity a year, which will be sufficient to power 560,000 homes and will offset 1.5 million tonnes (Mt) of carbon dioxide (CO₂) emissions a year.

-Hohe See will be located approximately 98km offshore the German coast and 90km north of Borkum island, in the exclusive economic zone of the North Sea.
+Hohe See will be located approximately 98km from the German coast, and 90km north of Borkum island, in the exclusive economic zone of the North Sea.
 The project site covers an area of roughly 42km².
 The water depth at the site is up to 40m.

 Each turbine tower, including the nacelle and rotor blades, weighs 755t.
 The rotors cover an area of 18,630m², which is the equivalent of 2.6 football pitches.

 The turbines will be anchored into the seabed using monopile foundations.

 The design phase of the offshore wind project, which began in February 2016, included the design of the monopile foundation structures, layout of the inter-array cabling and equipment for the substation.